 One thing to keep in mind.
 Only use a jar candle if you are going to light it in the middle of a wreath.
 And make sure it is high enough that the flame doesn't come close to the leaves.
 I have my candle elevate with a jar lib under it.

 Now let's switch gears to real wreaths.
+A holiday wreath is an easy and beautiful way to get into the spirit.
+My rosemary wreath is a an easy DIY Christmas wreath.
 This rosemary wreath was so simple to make.
 I took cuttings of rosemary and used twine to attach them to a round piece of wire.
 Then I hung the wreath on the back of my bench with a piece of ribbon just like I do on my front door.

 Here is a close-up of the wreath.
+The live greenery is gorgeous.
 The rosemary smelled so pretty when guests come in the front door.
 There are more photos in my Christmas entry that brings holiday cheer article.
+Instant holiday spirit!

 Another mirror idea is hanging a swag on a mirror on your mantel.
 I have this piece of greenery in my Christmas box so I simply added it to the mirror and it bought more color to the mantel decorations.
 I have loads of Christmas mantel ideas you will want to check out.